ljwztc/CLIP-Driven-Universal-Model/README.md

 ## Acknowledgement

-A lot of code is modified from .
 This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and partially by the Patrick J. McGovern Foundation Award.
 We appreciate the effort of the [MONAI Team](https://github.com/Project-MONAI/MONAI) to provide open-source code for the community.

 ## Citation

 If you find this repository useful, please consider citing this paper:
 ```
-@article{liu2023clip,
-  title={CLIP-Driven Universal Model for Organ Segmentation and Tumor Detection},
+@inproceedings{liu2023clip,
+  title={Clip-driven universal model for organ segmentation and tumor detection},
-  author={Liu, Jie and Zhang, Yixiao and Chen, Jie-Neng and Xiao, Junfei and Lu, Yongyi and Landman, Bennett A and Yuan, Yixuan and Yuille, Alan and Tang, Yucheng and Zhou, Zongwei},
+  author={Liu, Jie and Zhang, Yixiao and Chen, Jie-Neng and Xiao, Junfei and Lu, Yongyi and A Landman, Bennett and Yuan, Yixuan and Yuille, Alan and Tang, Yucheng and Zhou, Zongwei},
-  journal={arXiv preprint arXiv:2301.00785},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  pages={21152--21164},
   year={2023}
 }
 ```